 Every CRA examination will include an evaluation of fair lending compliance.
 In recent years, we've seen that fair lending issues are one of the top reasons for a CRA rating downgrade.
 Any evidence of illegal discrimination will impact your CRA performance rating - the question is just how much.

 If you have a CRA exam coming up, that means you also have a fair Llnding exam.
 Findings in one area may lead to increased scrutiny in another.

 In addition, the CRA was designed to prevent redlining, and your risk exposure will definitely be considered during your CRA exam.

 5. Poor Community Development Lending or Community Investment.

 For many banks, Community Development is a key part of their CRA exam.
 The Community Development test will evaluate your bank's responsiveness to the community development needs of your community through a combination of loans, investments and services.

 Community Development can be a little confusing, so we've developed a few resources to help explain it more.
 Here is a blog that explains five ways to get Community Development credit.

 There are other factors that play a large role in your CRA performance, including prior year performance and complaints, but the five listed above among the most common tripwires.

-TRUPOINT Viewpoint: Exams start with numbers, but don't end there.
+Exams start with numbers, but don't end there.
 Being prepared to tell your bank's story is critical.
-TRUPOINT Analytics can help the bank to identify areas where they can improve, and proactively move towards better numbers.
+Ncommunity can help the bank to identify areas where they can improve, and proactively move towards better numbers.
 You'll also be focused on telling the story of the great things you are doing, which starts with knowing where you need to improve.